zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

     ![Extract started](images/02-ggs-extract-started.png)

-## Task 3: Add and Run a Receiver Server Path
+## Task 3: Add and Run a Receiver Path

-The Receiver Path initiates the process to pull the OCI GoldenGate trail file down o OCI GoldenGate.
+The Receiver Path initiates the process to pull the OCI GoldenGate trail file down to OCI GoldenGate.

 1. In the Marketplace Oracle GoldenGate Administration Server console, click **Receiver Server**.